 It’s important to set realistic expectations here.

-That said, anecdotal reports indicate Laxogenin is capable of increase muscular endurance, strength, and recovery.
-Take it with a grain of salt, though.
+That said, anecdotal reports indicate Laxogenin is capable of increasing muscular endurance, strength, and recovery, and perhaps producing low-single digit gains in muscle mass.
+Take it with a grain of salt, though…

 Unfortunately, until we have some hard data on Laxogenin in human subjects, predicting results is more or less impossible.

-Currently, it’s kind of a “try and see” type supplement, not one which has any sort of scientific merit or guaranteed efficacy.
+Currently, it’s kind of a “try and see” type supplement, not one which carries any sort of scientific merit or guaranteed efficacy.